-One young husband and wife we know faced this tragedy last year.
+One young husband and wife we know faced this tragedy a few years ago.
 In addition to hearing that their preborn baby had HLHS, the mother was immediately put on full bed rest due to placenta previa.
 Her husband worked himself to near-exhaustion cooking all of their meals, cleaning the house, caring for their very active toddler, commuting, and working a full-time job.
 They did everything they could to make sure their baby would be born large enough so that she could survive the surgeries needed to heal her “tiny broken heart.”

 After four months of this grueling pilgrimage, the young wife — our daughter-in-law, Gina — gave birth to a beautiful daughter.
 Our son Paul baptized her Phoebe Leilani, “Flower of Heaven.”
 Phoebe, at just over two pounds, was too small for heart surgery.
 So Paul and Gina and their son Jonah loved her with all their hearts during her short time on this earth.
-When Paul saw our sorrow as we visited them in the hospital room, he said words we will never forget: “You guys know.
-It’s always a great day when a baby is born.”
+When Paul saw the sorrow of my wife Kathy and I as we visited them in the hospital room, he said words we can never forget: “You guys know — It’s always a great day when a baby is born.”

 After only two hours of life, Phoebe passed from the loving arms of her parents into the loving arms of God.
-Our pastor Father Jerome Fasano said a wonderful funeral Mass for her and was present with many others from our parish as she was laid to rest on the Furtado family farm.
+Our pastor Father Jerome Fasano of St. John the Baptist Catholic Church here in Front Royal said a wonderful funeral Mass for her and was present with many others from our parish as she was laid to rest on the Furtado family farm.